 a) the budgetary difficulty that delegates from many countries and, in particular developing countries, have in travelling to participate in face-to-face ITU meetings;

-b) that electronic participation will have significant benefits for the Union's membership, by reducing travel costs, and will facilitate wider participation in both the work of the Union and in meetings that require attendance;
+b) that electronic participation has been producing significant benefits for the Union's membership, by reducing travel costs, and has facilitated wider participation in both the work of the Union and in meetings that require attendance;

-c) that numerous ITU meetings are already available as audio and video webcasts and that use of videoconferencing, audioconference calls, real-time captioning and web-based collaboration tools for electronic participation in certain types of meetings have been advanced in meetings of the Sectors and the General Secretariat,
+c) that numerous ITU meetings are already available as audio and video webcasts and that use of videoconferencing, audioconference calls, real-time captioning and web-based collaboration tools for electronic participation in certain types of meetings have been advanced in meetings of the Sectors and the General Secretariat;

+d) that the role of the regional offices is essential to fully comply with the basic mandates of the Union; to this effect, it is necessary that these offices count on affordable means of communication (video conferencing), such as those that can be accessed over the Web, to hold electronic meetings with the Member States, recalling that these relations must encompass all without exception as stated in Resolution 58 (Rev. Guadalajara, 2010) of this Conference;

+e) that regional offices are an extension of the ITU as a whole and that therefore these means will serve to build up the effectiveness of the Union’s activities, including project implementation as set forth in Resolution 157 (Rev. Guadalajara, 2010) of this Conference,

 recognizing further

-the important contribution of the use of ICTs and reduced travel to climate neutrality,
+a) the important contribution of the use of ICTs and reduced travel to climate neutrality;

+b) the successful implementation of the Interactive Remote Participation (IRP) procedures in the ITU;

+c) the progress achieved by the implementation of this Resolution and the proposed action plan, as reported annually to Council, with respect to:

+- the increase in the number of participants and Member States in the work of ITU, particularly from developing countries;

+- the considerable distance saved in travel and the consequent amount of carbon saved by reduced travel and due to paperless participation;

+- the considerable savings in costs related to many delegates participating remotely instead of in person;

+d) that the ITU is viewed as a leader and pioneer in the field of remote participation in the United Nations System,

 mindful

-that some activities and procedures associated with certain ITU meetings still require direct face-to-face participation by the Union's membership,
+a) that some activities and procedures associated with certain ITU meetings still require direct face-to-face participation by the Union's membership;

+b) of the financial, legal, procedural and technical difficulties of providing remote participation to all, particularly with respect to:

+- the difference in time zones in relation to Geneva, particularly to the Americas and the Asia-Pacific regions;

+- the costs of infrastructure, equipments, applications, meeting room renovations and staff;

+- the rights and legal status of remote participants and chairmen;

+- the limitation in formal procedures available to remote participants in comparison to physically present participants;

+- the telecommunication infrastructure limitations in some countries with unstable or inappropriate connections;

+- increased accessibility for people with disabilities and specific needs,

 noting